dozmus/csar/design-docs/Specification and Time Plan.md

 i.e. `SELECT method:def:add --threads 4` – The first part is the search query, and the latter a `--threads` argument.

 # Programming Concepts/Techniques Used
-TODO write this, ideas below:
-* Multi-threading
+* Dependency Injection (DI) - passing the dependencies of an object to it explicitly.
+  This makes it easier to test objects, and makes their dependencies more visible.
+  I will mostly be utilizing the variant of this where we inject dependencies through the constructor, to keep the design very clear and simple (one point of injection).
+* Multi-threading - distributing tasks to multiple execution threads, to increase throughput.
+  This will give us a huge performance boost, especially for very large code bases, with relatively little effort.
-* Visitor design pattern
+* Visitor design pattern - a method of interacting with a complicated, nested object.
+  This is used in the ANTLR code parsers, to generate POJO representing the parsed text.
+  This is also used in the search algorithm for comparisons.
-* Factory design pattern
+* Factory design pattern - an external object which creates a complicated object.
-* Dependency injection
-* OOP-related stuff
+  This is used to generate the complicated arguments some of our objects may require, in particular because of DI.
+* Object-Oriented Programming principles - model the system as interactions amongst a set of objects (this is the consensus approach for Java development).
+  The most used are polymorphism and the Liskov substitution principle throughout the project, for extensibility.

+TODO add onto this as appropriate

 # Technologies Used
-CSAR will be programmed in Java 8, this is because I am very well-versed in it, it bought forth a powerful directory walking API, it has lambda support, and because it is cross-platform.
+CSAR will be programmed in Java 8, this is because I am very well-versed in it, it bought forth a powerful directory walking API, it has lambda support, and it is cross-platform.

 There are many different language parsers available, but the most convenient to use (due to documentation, support and pre-written grammars) appears to be ANTLR4.